guybd33/Points-Connectors-3D/README.md

- written in Python , The purpose of the project is to connect 3 start points to 3 ending points, when no line between the points is allowed to touch each other.
+Written in Python , The purpose of the project is to connect 3 start points to 3 ending points, when no line between the points is allowed to touch each other.
 The project is carried out in three dimensions, where each start and ending point has an initial (x, y), and it can move from z = 0 to z = 1 if necessary.